getgud-io/cpp-getgud-sdk/README.md

 ## Getting Started

-insert your Title Id and Private Key that you recieved from Getgud.io to the following environment variables:
+Insert the Title Id and Private Key you recieved from Getgud.io to the following environment variables:

 ```
 EXAMPLE